Ironmen extend win streak over turnover-prone Vikings

 With the victory, Normal Community advances into the Big 12 Tournament semifinals where the Ironmen will play the Quincy Notre Dame Raiders, a 19-14 winner over Peoria Notre Dame on Friday night.

-Danville's season is not over with the loss.
-The Vikings will play the Irish next weekend.
-The site and time to be announced.
+Danville’s season is not over with the loss.
+The Vikings will host the Irish this Friday at Ned Whitesell Field.
+Kickoff is set for 7 p.m.

 “We have to keep our heads high,’’ Irons said.
 “We played our hearts out and wound up on the wrong end of the scoreboard.’’